Radia tapes controversy: Protests and developments

 Niira Radia has served a legal notice on The Pioneer, on the report titled "Tapped and Trapped" published by the newspaper.
 The notice asserted that The Pioneers report regarding corruption and manipulation in the allotment of 2G spectrum to telecom operators, in so far as it referred to Radia's connections with Telecom Minister A Raja, are "absolutely false, baseless and malicious and constitute gross defamation".

 The original tapes are now annexures in a Supreme Court petition seeking Raja's prosecution.
 The opposition parties in India have demanded a Joint Parliamentary Committee (JPC) probe into the 2G spectrum case, which could also to be extended to include a probe into the Radia tapes to ascertain the media's role in the controversy.
 The Government is also accused of selectively releasing merely 10 hours of the 2000 hours recorded of the Radia tapes.

 The CBI in its affidavit in the Supreme Court in the 2G spectrum allocation case, on 22 November 2010, had stated that Radia will be approached for investigation at an appropriate time. and that the probe would be completed latest by March 2011.
 On 24 November 2010, Niira Radia was questioned by the Enforcement Directorate (ED) officials and recorded her statements in relation to the 2G case probe.

 On 1 August 2013 Supreme court asked whether the Income Tax department had informed the authorities which had directed the tapping of Radia's telephone about the sensitive and serious nature of the conversations.

+At a hearing on 21 September 2022 in Ratan Tata's privacy case over the leaked recordings, the CBI told the Supreme Court that 14 preliminary inquiries into the intercepted Radia conversations had found no criminality; the Court allowed the agency to file an updated status report.